-Do a search at USPTO.gov to get an idea on whether you can get a trademark or service mark for the name.
+Search at uspto.gov to get an idea of whether you can get a trademark or service mark for the name.

 In the initial stages of setting up the business, you need to contact the state filing office.
 You can verify there whether the proposed business name has been claimed by others.
 What's interesting here is that even though another company may have the same name, you can also use it on the condition that both the companies offer services in different regions.

-'WHOIS' can give you information of owner of domain name if its already present and you can track owner if they are ready to sell domain name.
+'WHOIS' can give you information about the owner of the domain name if it is already present and you can track the owner if they are ready to sell the domain name.
 This tool will also explain how to register a domain name.

+Take the help of a business name generator free online.
 Make sure to grab your desired business name on popular social media sites such as Facebook, Twitter, and Pinterest.
-Virtual presence is deemed as important as physical presence for succeeding today.
+Virtual presence is deemed as important as a physical presence for succeeding today.

-The name chosen for a business should be easy to remember.
+Create business names that are easy to remember.
 So, make sure that you check these points before deciding on a name for your venture.

-- Avoid names that sound like a complete sentence.
+- Avoid names that sound like complete sentences.
 Don't use special characters.

 - Avoid a name that is more than 4 syllables long.

-- Avoid cute puns as it may backfire.
+- Avoid cute puns as they may backfire.

 - Stay away from names that sound complicated.

-- The name should roll out smooth.
-You don't want tongue twisting words!
+- The name should roll out smoothly.
+You don't want tongue-twisting words!